SydneyBitDevs/meetup/README.md

 ## Group Activities

-We aim to occasionally try new software or tutorials as a group, building applicable skills within a supportive group environment.
+We aim to occasionally try new software or tutorials as a group, see [group-activity.md](group-activity.md), building applicable skills within a supportive group environment.
 It may be useful to bring a laptop machine along with you!
 MacOS or Linux preferred (for windows [you could use a virtual machine](https://www.makeuseof.com/tag/install-linux-windows-vmware-virtual-machine/)).